luciaoitaben/rproject/README.md

 ▶️Modelling
 ▶️Analysis of aytipical values
 ▶️Graphs and presentations
-▶️Anova of 1 and 2 factors
+▶️Anova of 1 and multiple factors
 ▶️Hypothesis contrast